What you need to do to get your personal loan application across the line.

 - Unstable employment or insufficient employment history.
 Lenders are very meticulous about the stability of your job.
 Quite a number of lenders insist that you should have a stable job and should be out of your probation period otherwise they will reject your loan.
 Probation period times differ, but lenders usually require three months of payslips or six months for casual employees.

 - You hold too many loans.
 If you’re currently holding several loans this could give a lender cause to reject you.

-- Low value of secured asset.
-Lots of lenders have restrictions around the type of asset you can use as collateral for a secured loan, so if your asset doesn’t meet these requirements your loan could be rejected.
+- Low value of secured assets.
+Lots of lenders have restrictions on the type of asset you can use as collateral for a secured loan, so if your asset doesn’t meet these requirements your loan could be rejected.

 How to avoid your personal loan being rejected